 - Providing teaching and non-teaching staff with the support and training they need in order that their work promotes the best outcomes for each pupil.

 The Inclusion Team:

-We have a dedicated Inclusion team led by our Inclusion Manager, Rebecca Riley, who has a strategic overview of the needs of our pupils with inclusion needs and the interventions that are in place to support these needs, and manages inclusion on a day-to-day basis to ensure the provision is in place to allow children to access their learning.
+We have a dedicated Inclusion team led by our Inclusion Manager (and SENDCo), Mrs Riley, who has a strategic overview of the needs of our pupils with inclusion needs and the interventions that are in place to support these needs, and manages inclusion on a day to day basis to ensure the provision is in place to allow children to access their learning.
 Alongside the Inclusion Manager we have;

-- Susan Whittaker -Specific Learning Difficulties (SpLD) teacher,
+- Miss Whittaker - Specific Learning Difficulties (SpLD) teacher,